wenchieh/wenchieh.github.io/_pages/about.md

 # <span style="color:red">What's New</span>
 * <span style="color:red">Call for papers</span>:
     [Advances in Transfer Learning: Theory, Algorithms, and Applications](https://www.frontiersin.org/research-topics/21133/advances-in-transfer-learning-theory-algorithms-and-applications)
+* August 2021, Our paper "AdaRNN: Adaptive Learning and Forecasting of Time Series" is accepted to CIKM 2022.
 * November 2020 - Now, I join in the IDS NUS as a Research Fellow.
 * September 14 - September 18 2020.
 I attend the ECML PKDD 2020 virtual conference.
 * August 29, 2020, Our paper "SpecGreedy: Unified Dense Subgraph Detection" has been selected as the **best student DM paper award** for ECML-PKDD 2020.